 This will leave your pot with a serrated surface that needs to be smoothed down again.
 You can do this using a combination of the metal rib and the rubber rib.
 First, run the metal rib across the rough serrated surface.
 Then compress the clay to a super smooth surface using the rubber rib.

 The rubber rib does a good job of making the surface smooth.
 However, if you want the pot to have a shiny reflective surface, you can burnish it before it is bisque fired.
 Burnishing is a wonderful way of finishing pottery that you are going to low fire in a raku kiln or a pit fire.
+Either way, your pot is now ready to be fired.
+If you’d like to watch a step-by-step video of the above pot being made, check out my YouTube Video.

 Making Smooth Coil Pots – With a Template